Palm Harbor, FL

 ) -

-A serious single-vehicle crash shut down part of northbound US 19 in Palm Harbor on Tuesday morning after a car left the roadway and struck a utility pole.
+A serious crash on northbound US 19 in Palm Harbor sent two people to the hospital Tuesday morning after a car left the roadway and struck a utility pole near Cypress Drive.
+The collision happened during the morning commute on May 19, 2026, and led to lane closures while emergency crews worked at the scene.

 CALL TO DISCUSS YOUR CASE